 MAINE Statute(s) ME.
 REV. STAT. tit.
 5, §§ 203-B to 203-C (West 2022).
 Initial effective date(s) April 25, 2022.
-Substantive None. amendment(s) to laws Does the law establish a Yes.
-The attorney general works with the state treasurer to dedicated fund deposit opioid litigation-related funds into the Maine Recovery independent of the Fund (Fund).
+Substantive None. amendment(s) to laws Does the law establish a dedicated fund independent of the general treasury for Yes.
+The attorney general works with the state treasurer to deposit opioid litigation-related funds into the Maine Recovery Fund (Fund).
 ME.
 REV. STAT. tit.
-5, § 203-B (West 2022). general treasury for opioid litigation proceeds?
-Does the law set out Yes.
-Fund disbursements are limited to those areas listed as permissible expenditures approved uses for spending in the Maine State Subdivision for the funds?
-Memorandum of Understanding and Agreement Regarding Use of Settlement Funds, dated and signed on January 26, 2022.
+5, § 203-B (West 2022). opioid litigation proceeds?
+Does the law set out permissible expenditures for the funds?
+Yes.
+Fund disbursements are limited to those areas listed as approved uses for spending in the Maine State Subdivision Memorandum of Understanding and Agreement Regarding Use of Settlement Funds, dated and signed on January 26, 2022.
 These uses are: (1) treating opioid use disorder; (2) supporting people in treatment and recovery; (3) connecting people to care; (4) addressing the needs of criminal-justice-involved persons; (5) addressing the needs to families and children; (6) preventing over-prescribing of opioids; (7) preventing misuse of opioids; (8) harm reduction; (9) assisting first responders; (10) supporting leadership, planning, and coordination; (11) training; and (12) research.
 ME.
 REV. STAT. tit.
 5, § 203-B (West 2022).
-Does the law establish a Yes.
-The Maine Recovery Council (Council) directs the governing council to disbursement of money within the Fund for approved uses.
-The approve disbursal of the Council consists of 11 members: (1) two appointed by the funds? governor; (2) three appointed by the speaker of the House of Representatives; (3) three appointed by the president of the Senate; and (4) three appointed by the attorney general.
+Does the law establish a governing council to approve disbursal of the funds?
+Yes.
+The Maine Recovery Council (Council) directs the disbursement of funds within the Fund for approved uses.
+The Council consists of 11 members: (1) two appointed by the governor; (2) three appointed by the speaker of the House of Representatives; (3) three appointed by the president of the Senate; and (4) three appointed by the attorney general.
 ME.
 REV. STAT. tit.
 5, § 203-C (West 2022).
-Recently proposed None, other than legislation enacted in 2022. legislation There, and the regions of the same in 2022.
-1051314tivii
+Recently proposed legislation None, other than legislation enacted in 2022.